 Virus and Spyware Removal

-Note: CIT reserves the right to refuse service when viruses may be result of irresponsible web browsing and/or downloading pirated content such as movies, music, or software.
+Calvin Information Technology HelpDesk does not provide Virus and Spyware Removal services but will recommend other sources close to campus that do provide this service.
+Viruses, spyware and malware may be a result of irresponsible web browsing and/or downloading pirated content such as movies, music or software.
 Repeated offenses may result in escalating a case to Judicial Affairs.